kees1948/UniFLEX/Software/Networking/NetBoot/README.md

 * third, your 'uniflexn' image MUST have the root/pipe/swap device set to 0400 (1024 decimal), this can be checked with the 'tune' utility. ( +r  =read-only).
 This instructs the booted kernel to use the netblock driver. (netblk0)

+*) I am working on a 'ktune' version where the root/pipe/swap majors can be set.

 ++ tune /uniflexn +r
 UniFLEX Configuration Program 10/10/85